-FEWEEK.CO.UK EDITION 206 MONDAY, MAY 1, 2017 21 CAMPUS ROUND-UP with Samantha King Truro College wins record number of gongs at Cornish Teacher Awards Truro and Penwith College swept the board at last week's Cornwall Teacher Awards, taking home a total of four awards - the most ever won by a single institution.
+CAMPUS ROUND-UP with Samantha King Truro College wins record number of gongs at Cornish Teacher Awards Truro and Penwith College swept the board at last week's Cornwall Teacher Awards, taking home a total of four awards - the most ever won by a single institution.
 Samantha King reports. osted at Truro Cathedral by BBC Radio Cornwall's Daphne Skinnard, the Cornwall Teacher Awards recognise excellent educators across 13 categories, with accolades up for grabs such as the Lifetime Achievement Award.
 Outstanding Headteacher and Governor of the Year.
 Truro and Penwith College, which was judged outstanding by Ofsted in its most recent inspection, beat other schools and providers to the top spot four times: for Educational Support Worker, Special Educational Needs Teacher, Employer Engagement Initiative and Outstanding FE Lecturer.
 The college's haul was quite the contrast to its showing at last year's awards, when they left empty-handed.
 Three Truro and Penwith lecturers battled it out to be crowned Outstanding FE Lecturer of the Year, with the title going to the college's deputy team leader for English, Clive James.
 Mr James, who started working at Truro and Penwith just this year, was shortlisted alongside colleagues Dr Sue Skuse and Hannah Smith.

-ost Daphne Skinnard presents th Clive James, far left, with his award Explaining their choice, judges said he was "someone who makes the students feel as if they have achieved something in every lesson, someone who has made a subject that is sometimes thought of as 'dusty', relevant to modern life and inspired his students to study the subject at university".
+Clive James, far left, with his award

+Explaining their choice, judges said he was

+"someone who makes the students feel as if they have achieved something in every lesson, someone who has made a subject that is sometimes thought of as 'dusty', relevant to modern life and inspired his students to study the subject at university".

 Speaking to FE Week, Mr James said: "The evening was really valuable for the profession.
 It was nice to be there alongside primary and secondary schools, and to get a wider view of education in the area.

 "I was surprised and honoured to win the award.
+I always want to make sure that when my students leave the room they're still talking about the subject and thinking

+about it all the time.
+I want my subject to go beyond the walls of the classroom.

+"I was really pleased that my colleagues were nominated alongside me.
+It was more a team thing and I'm really lucky in my department, we have a great team."

-I always want to make sure that when my students leave the room they're still talking about the subject and thinking and I'm really lucky in my Initiative was collected by the college's public services team, in recognition of their commitment to taking students to visit local businesses, to give them a taste of how things Needs Teacher went to Sophie Rollason, in local control of learning and skills." said: "This role is more critical than ever with the need to ensure that all have the opportunities, motivation and skills to contribute to the economy post-Brexit."
-The principal of Croydon College, Frances Wadsworth, has been appointed to the board of Ofqual, the body responsible for regulating qualifications, examinations and assessments in England.
-She is one of four people joining the board for the first time, and will be hold the post for three years.
+The award for Employer Engagement Initiative was collected by the college's public services team, in recognition of their commitment to taking students to visit local businesses, to give them a taste of how things work outside the classroom.

+The award for Special Educational Needs Teacher went to Sophie Rollason, in

+Don Hayes, who chairs the TSNLA,

+said: "This role is more critical than ever

+with the need to ensure that all have the

+opportunities, motivation and skills to

+contribute to the economy post-Brexit."

+Wadsworth, has been appointed to the

+board of Ofqual, the body responsible for regulating qualifications, examinations and

+She is one of four people joining the board

+for the first time, and will be hold the post

+assessments in England.